sabinsharma/Group2/README.md

 Through our proposal you will see that these values are important to us too and we want to work with you to make the hospital a beacon to this community spirit that is so important and unique to Muskoka.

+#Problem Statement
+Some points to talk mention at presentation:
+	1. Current website represents an inclusive and patient-focused approach.
+But we want to expand on this.
+	2. Expand on an existing website, to make most out of it.
+More user-centered, more user-focused.
+	3. User Experience is of the essence (make the user interaction with website even more convenient).
+	4. Combination of ‘design thinking’ and ‘user-centered design’ approaches.

 # Objection proposed